tbielawa/bitmath/README.rst

 ``argparse`` Integration
 ------------------------

-Example script using ``bitmath.BitmathType`` as an argparser argument
+Example script using ``bitmath.integrations.BitmathType`` as an argparser argument type:
-type:

 .. code-block:: python